mowday/4DV119-AppliedIOT/README.md

 ### Putting everything together
 I placed the LoPy4 in the Pycom Expansion board that was both part of the Bundle from Elektrokit.
 Since both sensors are communicating over I2C I can reuse the same connection for both sensors and communicate with both over the same wires.

-I started by connecting the SCD-3 sensor based on the following image:
+I started by connecting the SCD-3 sensor based on the following image (from [adafruits getting started guide](https://learn.adafruit.com/adafruit-scd30?view=all)):
 ![https://learn.adafruit.com/assets/98480](assets/adafruit_products_SCD30_arduino_I2C_breadboard_bb.png)
  - Connect board VIN (red wire) to Arduino 5V if you are running a 5V board Arduino (Uno, etc.).
 If your board is 3V, connect to that instead.
  - Connect board GND (black wire) to Arduino GND